 If the mortgage is in both names then you may prefer to take out life cover in both names.
 Of course, some people like to just cover the main earner in the house as it is their salary that effectively pays the repayments every month.

 Yet, it is also worth considering the financial impact of losing a partner who doesn’t work or earns a lot less than you.
-This can still be a huge financial blow that puts the mortgage in risk, so getting life insurance to cover mortgage commitments if they weren’t around makes a lot of sense.
+This can still be a huge financial blow that puts the mortgage at risk, so getting life insurance to cover mortgage commitments, makes a lot of sense.

 You might initially think that being asked to take out life cover for your mortgage is an expensive burden.
 Yet, once you look into the matter you will see that it isn’t too expensive and is also very worthwhile for the peace of mind that it gives you.